ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ### LDAP Inbound Authentication and Authorization

 Ballerina supports LDAP Authentication and Authorizations for services.
-The `http:BasicAuthHandler` is used to extract the HTTP `Authorization` header from the request and extract the credential from the header value which is `Basic <token>`.
-Then the extracted credential will be passed to the initialized AuthProvider and get validated.
-The `ldap:InboundLdapAuthProvider` is used to validate the credential passed by the AuthHandler against the LDAP server configured at `ldap:LdapConnectionConfig`, which is provided by the user.
+The `http:BasicAuthHandler` is used to extract the HTTP `Authorization` header from the request and extract the credentials from the header value, which is `Basic <token>`.
+Then, the extracted credentials will be passed to the initialized AuthProvider to get validated.
+The `ldap:InboundLdapAuthProvider` is used to validate the credentials passed by the AuthHandler against the LDAP server configured at `ldap:LdapConnectionConfig`, which is provided by the user.

-LDAP token validation requires several additional configurations for `ldap:LdapConnectionConfig` including:
+LDAP token validation requires several additional configurations for the `ldap:LdapConnectionConfig` including:

 * `domainName` - Unique name to identify the user store.
 * `connectionURL` - Connection URL to the LDAP server.
-* `connectionName` - The username used to connect to the LDAP server.
+* `connectionName` - The username to connect to the LDAP server.
 * `connectionPassword` - Password for the ConnectionName user.
 * `userSearchBase` - DN of the context or object under which the user entries are stored in the LDAP server.
 * `userEntryObjectClass` - Object class used to construct user entries.